nanibah/Academic-CV/content/project/hachidoriRob/index.md

     caption: MGV demo during Factory Assesment Tests
 ---

-Hachidori Robotics is a tech startup founded in 2020 to automate material and goods movement in industrial and warehousing environments through innovative autonomous mobile robot solutions.
-With about two million dollars investment in R&D, two patents in indoor positioning and navigation, and 20,000 plus hours of reliability testing, Hachidori's sales and marketing operations commenced in late 2022.
+Hachidori Robotics, a 10-member tech startup founded in 2020, focused on automating material and goods movement in industrial and warehouse environments.
+The company's Autonomous Mobile Robots (AMRs) were designed to seamlessly integrate into dynamic environments, navigating alongside human workers to enhance material handling and workflow efficiency.

-My contributions as a R&D Robotics Engineer to the deployment of Autonomous Mobile Robots (AMRs) and Mobile Guided Vehicles(MGVs) are as follows,
+My contributions as a R&D Robotics Engineer to the deployment of AMRs and Mobile Guided Vehicles(MGVs) are as follows,
-- integration of Kalman Filter with IMU to account for signal dropout from Local Positioning System (LPS) for autonomous indoor navigation limiting AMR's positional drift to 1°
+- integration of IMU-based Kalman Filter to the autonomy stack to account for signal dropout from Local Positioning System (LPS) for autonomous indoor navigation limiting AMR's orientational drift to 1°
 - production and rigorius testing of mini-satellites for deployment of LPS
-- software development and testing of tele-operated mecanum-wheeled MGV achieving omnidirectional mobility for cutting windill blades of arbitrary cutting radii ranging from hundreds of millimeters to tens of meters
+- development and testing of a controller for mecanum-wheeled MGV and achieved omnidirectional mobility for cutting windill blades of arbitrary cutting radii ranging from hundreds of millimeters to tens of meters

 ### Autonomous Mobile Robot
 {{< video src="amr.mp4" controls="yes" >}}